AthomsG/LIP_INTERNSHIP/Documentation.md

 ```cpp
 void change_bin(string condition, string hist_file = "Histograms_Run2011.root")
 ```
 Once the Macro ```Efficiency.C```finishes running, sometimes we are left with poor fit results (sometimes the results are terrible on a specific bin!).
-This functions allows changes on a spe
+This functions allows changes on a specific bin.
+It is recommended to change the initial conditions of the fitting parameters, on the ```doFit```function.
 # Auxiliary Functions

 ## get_TTree_from_ntupple(...)